-Field Field Name Required or Information Number Optional Material Change Year Conditionally Required If this is a follow up report caused by a material change to the information previously reported, enter the year in which the change occurred.
-Material Change Quarter Conditionally Required If this is a follow up report caused by a material change to the information previously reported, enter the quarter in which the change occurred.
-Material Change Date of Last Report Conditionally Required Enter the date of the previously submitted report by this reporting entity for this covered Federal action.
-4. Name and Address of Reporting Entity Required Provide the information for Name and Address of Reporting Entity.
-Prime Check if applicable Click to designate the organization filing the report as the Prime Federal recipient.
-Subawardee Check if applicable Click to designate the organization filing the report as the SubAwardee Federal recipient.
-Subawards include but are not limited to subcontracts, subgrants and contract awards under grants.
-Tier if known: Optional Identify the tier of the subawardee, e.g., the first subawardee of the prime is the 1st tier.
-Name Required Enter the name of reporting entity.
-This field is required Street 1 Required Enter Street 1 of the reporting entity.
+Field Field Name Required or Information

+Number nber

+Material Change Year Conditionally If this is a follow up report caused

+Required by a material change to the

+information previously reported,

+enter the year in which the change

+occurred.

+Material Change Quarter Conditionally If this is a follow up report caused

+Required by a material change to the

+information previously reported,

+enter the quarter in which the

+change occurred.

+Material Change Date of Last Conditionally Enter the date of the previously

+Report Required submitted report by this reporting

+entity for this covered Federal

+action.

+4. Name and Address of Reporting Required Provide the information for Name

+Entity and Address of Reporting Entity.

+Prime Check if Click to designate the organization

+applicable filing the report as the Prime

+Federal recipient.

+Subawardee Check if Click to designate the organization

+applicable filing the report as the

+SubAwardee Federal recipient.

+Subawards include but are not

+limited to subcontracts, subgrants

+and contract awards under grants.

+Tier if known: Optional Identify the tier of the

+subawardee, e.g., the first

+subawardee of the prime is the 1st

+Nerre De su inc d tier.

+Name Required Enter the name of reporting

+Street 1 Dequired entity.
+This field is required

+SueerI Required Enter Street 1 of the reporting entity.
 This field is required.

-Street 2 Optional Enter Street 2 of the reporting entity.
-City Required Enter City of the reporting entity This field is required.
-State Required Enter the state of the reporting entity.
-This field is required ZIP Required Enter the ZIP of the reporting entity.
+Street 2 Optional Enter Street 2 of the reporting

+SUCCELZ optional entity.

+City Required Enter City of the reporting entity

+City Required This field is required.

+State Required Enter the state of the reporting

+State nequireu entity.
 This field is required

-Field Number Field Name Required or Optional Information Congressional District, if known Optional Enter the primary Congressional District of the reporting entity.
-Enter in the following format: 2 character state abbreviation - 3 characters district number, e.g., CA-005 for California 5 th district, CA-012 for California 12 th district, NC-103 for North Carolina's 103 rd district.
-5. If Reporting Entity in No. 4 is Subaward, Enter Name and Address of Prime Conditionally Required If Reporting Entity in No. 4 is Subaward, provide the information for the Name and Address of Prime Name Required If the organization filing the report in item 4, checks "Subawardee", enter the full name of the prime Federal recipient.
-Street 1 Required If the organization filing the report in item 4, checks "Subawardee", enter the address of the prime Federal recipient.
-Street 2 Optional If the organization filing the report in item 4, checks "Subawardee", enter the address of the prime Federal recipient.
-City Required If the organization filing the report in item 4, checks "Subawardee", enter the city of the prime Federal recipient.
-State Required If the organization filing the report in item 4, checks "Subawardee", select the appropriate state from this pull down menu.
+ZIP Required Enter the ZIP of the reporting

+217 Required entity.
+This field is required

+entity.
+This held is required

+Field Number Field Name Required or Optional Information

+Number

+Congressional District, if known Optional Enter the primary Congressional

+District of the reporting entity.

+Enter in the following format: 2

+character state abbreviation - 3

+characters district number, e.g.,

+CA-005 for California 5 th district,

+CA-012 for California 12 th district,

+NC-103 for North Carolina's 103rd

+district.

+5. If Reporting Entity in No. 4 is Conditionally If Reporting Entity in No. 4 is

+Subaward, Enter Name and Required Subaward, provide the

+Address of Prime information for the Name and

+Address of Prime

+Name Required If the organization filing the report

+in item 4, checks "Subawardee",

+enter the full name of the prime

+Federal recipient.

+Street 1 Required If the organization filing the report

+in item 4, checks "Subawardee",

+enter the address of the prime

+Federal recipient.

+Street 2 Optional If the organization filing the report

+in item 4, checks "Subawardee",

+enter the address of the prime

+Federal recipient.

+City Required If the organization filing the report

+in item 4, checks "Subawardee",

+enter the city of the prime Federal

+recipient.

+State Required If the organization filing the report

+in item 4, checks "Subawardee",

+select the appropriate state from

+this pull down menu.

 ZIP Required Enter the ZIP of Prime.
-This field is required
+This field is

+required